ArchiveTeam/imgur-grab/README.md

 #### Archive Team Warrior (recommended for most users)

 This and other archiving projects can easily be run using the [Archive Team Warrior](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) virtual machine.
-Follow the [instructions on the Archive Team wiki](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) for installing the Warrior, and from the web interface running at http://localhost:8001/, enter the nickname that you want to be shown as on the tracker.
-You don't need to register it, just pick a nickname you like.
-Then, select the "Imgur" project in the Warrior interface.
+Follow the [instructions on the Archive Team wiki](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) for installing the Warrior, and from the web interface running at `http://localhost:8001/`, enter the nickname that you want to be shown as on the tracker.
+There is no registration, just pick a nickname you like.
+Then, select the `Imgur` project in the Warrior interface.

 #### Project-specific Docker container (for more advanced users)

 Alternatively, more advanced users can also run projects using Docker.
 While users of the Warrior can switch between projects using a web interface, Docker containers are specific to each project.
-However, while the Warrior supports a maximum of 6 concurrent items, the Docker container supports a maximum of 20 concurrent items.
+However, while the Warrior supports a maximum of 6 concurrent items, a Docker container supports a maximum of 20 concurrent items.
 The instructions below are a short overview.
 For more information and detailed explanations of the commands, follow the follow the [Docker instructions on the Archive Team wiki](https://wiki.archiveteam.org/index.php/Running_Archive_Team_Projects_with_Docker).

-It is advised to use watchtower to automatically update the project.
-This requires watchtower:
+It is advised to use [Watchtower](https://github.com/containrrr/watchtower) to automatically update the project container:

-    docker run --name watchtower --restart=unless-stopped -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --label-enable --cleanup --interval 3600
+    docker run -d --name watchtower --restart=unless-stopped -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --label-enable --cleanup --interval 3600

-after which the project can be run:
+after which the project container can be run:

-    docker run --name archiveteam --label=com.centurylinklabs.watchtower.enable=true --restart=unless-stopped atdr.meo.ws/archiveteam/imgur-grab --concurrent 1 YOURNICKHERE
+    docker run -d --name archiveteam --label=com.centurylinklabs.watchtower.enable=true --restart=unless-stopped atdr.meo.ws/archiveteam/imgur-grab --concurrent 1 YOURNICKHERE

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as on the tracker.
-You don't need to register it, just pick a nickname you like.
+There is no registration, just pick a nickname you like.

+### Supporting Archive Team

+Behind the scenes Archive Team has infrastructure to run the projects and process the data with.
+If you would like to help out with the costs of our infrastructure, a donation on our [Open Collective](https://opencollective.com/archiveteam) would be very welcome.

 ### Issues in the code